-A particularly common application is when a moment in one time scale is to be referred to another time scale.
+A particularly common application is when an instant in one time scale is to be referred to another time scale.
 This requires three steps:

-- 1. Call the DTF2D routine to transform the date and time into the SOFA internal format. - 2.
-Call the appropriate sequence of transformation routines (see Figure 2). - 3.
-Call the D2DTF routine to prepare the transformed time for output.
+- 1. Call the iauDtf2d function to transform the date and time into the SOFA internal format. - 2.
+Call the appropriate sequence of transformation functions (see Figure 2). - 3.
+Call the iauD2dtf function to prepare the transformed time for output.